DSXiangLi/DecryptPrompt/README.md

 - Instruction induction: From few examples to natural language task descriptions.
 - Baize An Open-Source Chat Model with Parameter-Efficient Tuning on self-Chat Data
 - SELF-QA Unsupervised Knowledge Guided alignment.
+- GPT Self-Supervision for a Better Data Annotator

 ### 领域模型
 - BioGPT：Generative Pre-trained Transformer for Biomedical Text Generation and Mining